spoke-ph/twilio-runtime-spoke-api/README.md

 Twilio Runtime serverless functions for the Spoke Developer API.

 ## Overview
-This repository contains quickstart functions that make it easy to interconnect the Spoke Developer API with Twilio applications such as Studio and Flex.
+This repository contains quickstart functions and example flows that make it easy to interconnect the Spoke Developer API with Twilio applications such as Studio and Flex.
 Using this API allows you to integrate Spoke's programmable softphone app with any Twilio application that is hosted in the same account.

 ## Features

 * Automatic & secure management of Spoke OAuth 2.0 access tokens
 * Get Spoke directory entries by extension
 * Lookup `twimlRedirectURL` for a Spoke extension
+* Check/get availability of a Spoke user
+* Check/get availability of users in a Spoke Call Group
 * List all directory entries (by page)
 * Functions are immediately available from within Twilio Studio to easily integrate Spoke Users, Groups and Devices to your Studio flows